tumf/mcp-text-editor/README.md

 ## Features

 - Get text file contents with line range specification
+- Read multiple ranges from multiple files in a single operation
 - Edit text file contents with conflict detection
 - Support for multiple file operations
 - Proper handling of concurrent edits with hash-based validation